Motorcycle industry in Vietnam: 1960s and 1970s

 The 1960s was called the Italian era, or the era of the European wave, with most of the motorcycles from Europe, particularly Italy.
 The Italian-made Lambrettas and Vespas ruled the streets of the Republic of Vietnam.
 These were typically European-style classy and functional designs.

 The 1960s also saw the rising of Japan-made motorcycles in the Republic of Vietnam.
-In this period, the importation of Japan-made Honda motorcycles was subsidized by U.S. dollars to aid in the “nation-building efforts” of the Saigon-led government.
+In this period, the importation of Japan-made Honda motorcycles was subsidized by U.S. dollars to aid in the "nation-building efforts" of the Saigon-led government.
 Honda 67 and Honda Cubs were the most famous modes.
 These stylish Japanese motorcycles became popular among civil servants due to its affordability.
 In Saigon back then, Honda motorcycle was a sign of social status.

 1980s

-After the end of the Second Indochina War and the Socialist Republic of Vietnam's increasing integration into the COMECON Eastern Economic Bloc, motorcycles from Italy and Japan were joined by motorcycles from the USSR (Minsk), GDR (Simson), and Czechoslovakia (Babett)/JAWA).
+After the end of the Second Indochina War and the Socialist Republic of Vietnam's increasing integration into the COMECON Eastern Economic Bloc, motorcycles from Italy and Japan were joined by motorcycles from the USSR (Minsk), GDR (Simson), and Czechoslovakia (Babetta)/JAWA).

 Vietnamese who went abroad to the Eastern Bloc as part of the COMECON labour exchange scheme often arranged for the shipment of motorcycles back to Vietnam.
 For example, after 1977, the Democratic Republic of Vietnam started to dispatched workers to Czechoslovakia under the Vietnam -Czechoslovakia labor exchange scheme.
 After 3- to 5- year stays in Czechoslovakia, receiving training on industrial skills ranging from heavy industry to Chemical to food productions, these trainees would return to Vietnam as skilled workers.
 Along with their stays in Czechoslovakia, many of them saved money to buy the Babetta/JAWA mopeds.
 They shipped it back home since it was one of the best-selling motorcycles on the then Vietnamese market.
 In the 1980s, one can purchase a house in Vietnam by selling three Czechoslovakia-made Babetta mopeds.